kitchen/blog/source/_posts/2012-11-19-mailing-list-subscriptions.markdown

   subscribe to listname-allow
 * ezmlm-vanilla (can't do it, but I don't know of any list using ezmlm which doesn't use -idx other than djb's lists which just have qsecretary handling the "subscribers only" thing

+how to go about filtering these:
+* qmail, use .qmail-extension and add a Maildir
+* postfix, use .forward+extension and add a maildir
+* gmail/google apps use deliveredto: filter

 those are really the only 3 I have come across in terms of discussion lists.